The Wilderness Coast is a place of many adventures. So stay awhile!

 Long-time locals Jenny and Arthur Robb host these remarkable river excursions along the Towamba River (locals call it the Kiah).

-It’s the perfect habitat for cute wallabies, fat wombats, possums, echidna, the odd goanna, and over 65 species of birds including the azure kingfisher, superb lyrebird and white-breasted sea eagle.
+It’s the perfect habitat for over 65 species of birds including the azure kingfisher, superb lyrebird and white-bellied sea eagle.

 Their tours run from short, 2-hour trips to full-day tours, and include delicious refreshments.
 All gear is provided, and no experience is necessary.